raspberrymg/match/src/Truckee/MatchBundle/Resources/public/doc/features.md

 ###Administrators

 During installation of the project a set of credentials for the site administrator is created.
-Administrators receive e-mail notices of new organization registrations.
+Administrators receive email notices of new organization registrations.
 From the admin home page the site administrator can:

 *   View dashboard with activity and status data
 *   Create additional administrators.
     *   Supplemental administrators do not have rights to create other administrators.
     *   Can perform all other admin functions.
-    *   Receive copies of all admin e-mail notices.
+    *   Receive copies of all admin email notices.
 *   Accept or drop first-time non-profit organization registrations.
-*   Single click to send e-mail notifications to volunteers whose profiles match new opportunities.
+*   Single click to send email notifications to volunteers whose profiles match new opportunities.
-*   Single click to send e-mail notifications to organizations regarding opportunities that will expire in the following month.
+*   Single click to send email notifications to organizations regarding opportunities that will expire in the following month.
 *   Lock volunteer and staff member accounts to prevent logging in to the site.
 *   Edit organization profiles.
 *   Add staff members to organizations.
 *   Edit events created by organization staff members.
 *   Edit content of site pages from the admin home page.
-*   Edit content of e-mails sent from website.
+*   Edit content of emails sent from website.
 *   Create, enable, and disable Focus and Skill criteria.
 [NB: Criteria are site wide.]
     *   Disabled criteria no longer appear as options for volunteers or organizations.
     *   Site criteria pages include an indication of how often each was used for volunteer or organization searches.

-__Site administrator receives critical error message e-mails from the website.__
+__Site administrator receives critical error message emails from the website.__